Best Black Friday deals 2020: Offers available now from Gtech, Debenhams, Boots and more

 John Lewis & Partners - Up to 30 per cent off fashion, beauty, home appliances and toys

-Currys PC World - Need a new laptop, TV or vacuum cleaner, you’ll find big discounts here
+Currys PC World - If you need a new laptop, TV or vacuum cleaner, you’ll find big discounts here

 Boots - More than half price discounts on Fenty Beauty, Clinique, No 7 and more